 Assistance for Student Needs Related to Disability

 If you have a disability as described by the Americans with Disabilities Act (ADA) and the Rehabilitation Act of 1973, Section 504, you may be eligible to receive accommodations to assist in programmatic and physical accessibility.
-Disability Services can assist you in formulating a reasonable accommodation plan and in providing support in developing appropriate accommodations to ensure equal access to all GC programs and facilities.
+The Student Disability Resource Center can assist you in formulating a reasonable accommodation plan and in providing support in developing appropriate accommodations to ensure equal access to all GC programs and facilities.
 Course requirements will not be waived, but accommodations may assist you in meeting the requirements.
-For documentation requirements and for additional information, we recommend that you contact Disability Services located in Russell Library 109 at 478-445-5931.
+For documentation requirements and for additional information, we recommend that you contact the Student Disability Resource Center located in Russell Library 109 at 478-445-5931.

 Student Rating of Instruction Survey

-Given the technological sophistication of Georgia College students, the student opinion survey is being delivered through an online process.
-Your constructive feedback plays an indispensable role in shaping quality education at Georgia College.
-All responses are completely confidential and your name is not stored with your responses in any way.
+Given the technological sophistication of GCSU students, the student opinion survey is delivered through an online process.
+Your constructive feedback plays an indispensable role in shaping quality education at GCSU.
+All responses are completely confidential, and your name is not stored with your responses in any way.
 In addition, instructors will not see any results of the opinion survey until after final grades are submitted to the University.
 An invitation to complete the online opinion survey is distributed to students near the end of the semester.
 Your participation in this very important process is greatly appreciated.